- Faith and Worship

 Catholic Diocese of Little Rock

-The first few times I took it as a joke, but after a few dozen times of it happening I began to wonder if God was working through other people to let me know what my vocation is.
+The first few times I did not take it very seriously, but it started happening so much that I began to wonder if God was working through other people to let me know what my vocation is.
 The thought grew in my mind, and I decided to keep it there, even though it probably wouldn’t go away if I wanted it to.

 Another ongoing experience that made me consider the priesthood more was altar serving.
 Ever since receiving first Communion and being eligible to serve, I tried to take every opportunity I could to serve on the altar.
 This brought out an admiration in me for priests and what they do.
 Ever since Christ first instituted the priesthood, priests have stood “in the person of Christ” to offer the sacraments to the Church.